ludc/video_games_and_deep_reinforcement_learning/_posts/2022-10-22-From gymECS to openAI gym and vice et versa.md

 ### A few words

-It is very simple  to cast any gym environment to a `gymecs.Game`.
+It is very simple  to cast any gym environment to a `gymecs.Game` and we provide a generic wrapper.
 A similar wrapper can be easily made for other interfaces like deepmind lab for instance. gymecs thus provides a unified API for dynamical systems, making my life much easier !
+But gymECS can represent dynamical systems much more complex than **agent centric** frameworks.

 ## From gymECS to openAI gym

 The reverse path from the ECS to gym is the most interesting property.
 Indeed, as stated before, gymECS is **system centric** while many RL frameworks including openAI gym are **agent centric**.
 But in a game, we may want to control different stuffs, not only a single agent: a bot, a part of the game logics, multiple bots at once, etc.... gymECS allows to do that, but not openAI gym.